 The flowers are such a nice touch and turn the punch into a real centerpiece, nobody will know this only took you 5 mins – ha!

 Top Tips For This Gin Punch

 - You can use ginger ale or ginger beer.

 - Always taste and adjust as you mix.

 - Add some edible flowers as garnish.
-Make sure you use edible flowers, even if guest aren’t planning to eat them, the flowers are still touching the punch.
-Use organic flowers, no pesticides for obvious reason!
+Make sure you use edible flowers, even if guests aren’t planning to eat them, the flowers are still touching the punch.
+Use organic flowers, no pesticides for obvious reasons!

 - Make sure to stir the punch from time to time, this means the ingredients stay more mixed and don’t settle at the bottom.

 If you have tried this Pineapple and Carrot Gin Punch, then please rate it and let me know how it turned out in the comments below!